OutcastsNFT/outcasts-toolbox/README.md

 **Now you should have everything set up and ready! :)**

 ## USAGE

+- All ".bat" files can be found inside the Runnables folder.

 ### GENERATION

 1) Setting up the layers: Go to the "setup" folder inside "Outcasts-Toolbox" then inside the "assets" folder and create a folder for every layer, the name of the folder will be the attribute type (Example: "Background" or "Headwear");